CodeCavePro/pfx-2-snk/README.md

 # Pfx2Snk

-Generates an SNK key out of PFX
+Generates an SNK key out of PFX certificate